The sections of the "Design" module

 Snapshots

-With snapshots, the current layout will be cached at defined intervals.
-Clicking on a snapshot resets the layout to the state at that specific time.
+Snapshots are used to temporarily save the current layout at set intervals.
+Clicking on one of the snapshots restores the layout to its state at that point in time.

 Create a new snapshot